Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Introduction

-It should be noted, however, that the assumption of cold disks is based on the belief that the local observation of small dispersion of velocities in solar neighborhood in our own galaxy can be extrapolated onto whole Galaxy and even onto all other flattened galaxies.
-Even if the assumption was true, there is an argument due to \citet{bib:A5} that the halo is not so efficient a stabilizer as a bulge alone could be.
-A massive halo would change rotation field of the bar in a way not measured in real galaxies \citep{bib:A17}.
-As for modest halo, it would be difficult to decide about its presence since its effect would be small \citep{bib:A5}.
-It is also known that random motions of stars of the disc near the center have stabilizing property as well as a bulge or a thick disk.
-Neglecting this effect could result in overestimating the bulge+halo mass required for global stability.
+It should be noted, however, that the assumption of cold discs is based on the belief that the local observation of a small dispersion of velocities in the solar neighbourhood in our own Galaxy can be extrapolated to the whole Galaxy, and even to all other flattened galaxies.
+Even if the assumption were true, there is an argument advanced by \citet{bib:A5} that the halo is not so efficient a stabilizer as a bulge alone could be.
+A massive halo would change the rotation field of the bar in a way not measured in real galaxies \citep{bib:A17}.
+As for a modest halo, it would be difficult to decide on its presence as its effect would be small \citep{bib:A5}.
+It is also known that the random motions of stars in the disc near the centre have a stabilizing property, as does a bulge or a thick disc.
+Neglecting this effect could result in an overestimation of the bulge$+$halo mass required for global stability.

-\citet{bib:A1} surmises that most galaxies might have only moderate fractions of mass in the bulge+halo.
-As concerns the internal galaxy regions comprising the optical disk, the amount of dark matter is very poorly known \citep{bib:A17}.
-On the other hand, contrary to the common opinion that only spheroidal halos can help to stabilize cold galactic disks, bulges \citep{bib:A5} or thick disks \citep{bib:ref1} are now considered to be more efficient stabilizers \citep{bib:A15}.
-What's more, the presence of dark matter in large amounts, dominating the disk mass, would simply suppress the instabilities required to form the observed structures such as bars and spiral arms \citep{bib:ref2}.
+\citet{bib:A1} surmises that most galaxies might have only moderate fractions of mass in the bulge$+$halo.
+Concerning the internal regions of the galaxy comprising the optical disc, the amount of dark matter is very poorly known \citep{bib:A17}.
+On the other hand, contrary to the common opinion that only spheroidal haloes can help to stabilize cold galactic discs, bulges \citep{bib:A5} or thick discs \citep{bib:ref1} are now considered to be more efficient stabilizers \citep{bib:A15}.What is more, the presence of dark matter in large amounts, dominating the disc mass, would simply suppress the instabilities required to form the observed structures such as bars and spiral arms \citep{bib:ref2}.

-Because spherical halo mass outside the optical radius has no effect on disk stability, the facts mentioned above, reverse the disk stability argument by \citet{bib:A2}, frequently used as a support for the need of a massive dark matter halo within the optical radius \citep{bib:A17}.
-Here, it is worth to add that \citet{bib:B11} construct a model disk galaxy with an almost flat rotation curve which is stable without presence of dark matter.
+Because the spherical halo mass outside the optical radius has no effect on disc stability, the facts mentioned above reverse the disc stability argument by \citet{bib:A2}, frequently used to support the need for a massive dark matter halo within the optical radius \citep{bib:A17}.
+Here, it is worthwhile to add that \citet{bib:B11} constructed a model disc galaxy with an almost flat rotation curve that is stable without the presence of dark matter.